Inulin: Possible side effects

+In doses of 15–50 grams per day, dietary inulin increases the frequency of defecation.
+Possible side effects of regularly using inulin in the diet include gastrointestinal discomfort, bloating, flatulence, diarrhea, and stomach inflammation in people with allergies to inulin.

 Industrial use

 Nonhydrolyzed inulin can also be directly converted to ethanol in a simultaneous saccharification and fermentation process, which may have potential for converting crops high in inulin into ethanol for fuel.

 Biochemistry

 Inulins are polymers composed mainly of fructose units (fructans), and typically have a terminal glucose.
 The fructose units in inulins are joined by a β(2→1) glycosidic bond.
 The molecule is almost exclusively linear, with only a few percent branching.
 In general, plant inulins contain between 2 and 70 fructose units or sometimes as high as 200, but molecules with less than 10 units are called fructo-oligosaccharides, the simplest being 1-kestose, which has two fructose units and one glucose unit.
 Bacterial inulin is more highly branched (more than 15% branching) and contains on the order of tens or hundreds of subunits.